Rachel’s Story

 Rachel, post tracheobronchoplasty surgery.

 Over the past several years, doctors have tried numerous surgeries, tests, and other procedures – including over 30 bronchoscopies in an attempt to try to find a solution for her.
 However, recent test have verified that she is currently collapsing approximately 90% on normal exhalation – a condition which requires her to wear a special, portable continuous positive airway pressure (CPAP) unit with oxygen support to be able to keep her oxygen levels acceptable.
 Rachel has a special service dog named Siena, a Labradoodle who is specially trained to detect a decline in her oxygen levels and warn her when they fall below acceptable limits.
 She’s saved Rachel’s life numerous times.
 Next, Rachel had a tracheobronchoplasty surgery in Boston to try to hold her airways open using a surgical mesh to strengthen the back of the tissue.
 However, the procedure has proved unsuccessful.
 After talking with multiple doctors from all over the world who are consulting on her case, at this point, it appeared that her only option was to regrow her trachea using her own stem cells in a groundbreaking new surgical treatment.
-However, after pursuing this for more than a year, it was found that this option had significant issues which left Rachel, and her husband Steven, with no option but to face the very difficult and heartbreaking realization that this surgery would no longer be a viable possibility – at least at this point in time.
+However, after pursuing this for more than a year, it was found that this option had significant issues which left Rachel, and her spouse Steven, with no option but to face the very difficult and heartbreaking realization that this surgery would no longer be a viable possibility – at least at this point in time.

 Rachel and Steven (before she became ill)